kewde/slate/source/index.md

 A detailed diagram is available [here](http://i.imgur.com/2XTQhYF.jpg).

+## ShadowTokens (SDT)

+In order to transact anonymously, we have introduced an anonymous token, which we will refer to as Shadow.
+Shadow can be minted, which will destroy SDC (ShadowCash), and will output a group of Shadow tokens totaling the same value (minus the transaction fee) of the destroyed SDC.
+Shadow Tokens take the form of outputs on the ShadowCash blockchain and each one if them has its own private and public keypair.
+Shadow tokens are spendable only by providing a traceable ring signature to prove ownership of the token.

+To increase the pool of outputs available for ring signatures, the SDC value is broken up into separate Shadow Tokens for each decimal place of the total value.
+The tokens are further broken up to values of 1, 3, 4 and 5.
+For example 1.7 sdc would become 3 tokens of values 1.0, 0.3 and 0.4.

 ## Dual-key stealth addresses

 Dual-key Stealth addresses is one of the cornerstones of any anonymous cryptocurrency.